Since 2019, JEE Main is being conducted ‘online’ as a Computer-Based Test (CBT), organised by National Testing Agency (NTA).

 - Convenient to assess the exam

 From the above points, we can conclude that taking JEE Main in online mode has its fair share of benefits.
-The key to adapting to the online mode is to keep practising.
+The key to adapting to the online mode is to keep practicing.
 Taking online mock tests, getting habitual to the online environment, and increasing your speed of attempting questions are some of the things that every JEE aspirant must do.

 This is where myPAT – India’s largest online learning and assessment platform for IIT JEE, BITSAT, KVPY and NTSE comes to the forefront. myPAT provides a real test environment for all aspirants to become JEE-ready, particularly to adjust to the online environment of JEE Main.